AuReMe/aureme_docker/docs/aureme.rst

 5. You will have to indicate which metabolic network you want to gap-fill with the Meneco software.
 If you want to gap-fill a network created in the previous steps, there is nothing to do.
-   Otherwise, put the network you want to gap-fill (PADMET format) in the **networks** directory.
+   Otherwise, put the network you want to gap-fill (Padmet format) in the **networks** directory.

    .. image:: pictures/gapfilling_input_dir.png